 1 March 2021 for telephone counselling.

-It will not be possible to appear in person at or phone the Legal Aid.
+It will still not be possible to physically attend the Legal Aid.

 Stormgade 20, 1. sal